History

 January 1985

-A Department of Defense grant brings fundraising to within $200,000 of the total needed to finish construction of UCI Beckman Laser Institute & Medical Clinic.
+A Department of Defense grant brings fundraising to within $200,000 of the total needed to complete the construction of the Institute.

 • Construction Complete